V-Sekai/manuals/docs/decisions/20211101-rank-skeleton-bone-names-with-dlrm.md

 2. Generate training data.
 3. Mapping to bone names, attributes and categories.
 1. Use a training app create test data.
-4. Generate train and test datasets.
+4. Generate train and test datasets for T-Posed character surfaces
    1. Is the bone mapping correct?
    2. features
-      1. X location
+      1. X global location in meters
-      2. Y location
+      2. Y global location in meters
-      3. Z location
+      3. Z global location in meters
-      4. Octahedral mapped rotation x
+      4. Octahedral mapped rotation x in meters
-      5. Octahedral mapped rotation y
+      5. Octahedral mapped rotation y in meters
-      6. X scale
+      6. X global scale in meters
-      7. Y scale
+      7. Y global scale in meters
-      8. Z scale
+      8. Z global scale in meters
+      9. Body mass in kilograms
+      10. Feminine vs masculine unit-less
+      11. Head circumference in meters
+      12. Neckline circumference in meters
+      13. Left Shoulder circumference in meters
+      14. Right Shoulder circumference in meters
+      15. Left Elbow circumference in meters
+      16. Right Elbow circumference in meters
+      17. Left wrist circumference in meters
+      18. Right wrist circumference in meters
+      19. Waist circumference in meters
+      20. Left thigh circumference in meters
+      21. Right thigh circumference in meters
+      22. Left ankle circumference in meters
+      23. Right ankle circumference in meters
    3. categorical features
       1. Corresponding VRM Bone
-      2. Skeleton Pool (deep-motion-editing by kfiraberman, PeizhuoLi and HalfSummer11)
+         1. ???
+         2. None
-      3. Known Skeleton
+      2. Known Skeleton
          1. VRMC
          2. Mixamo
          3. Other